elgbar/BukkitCommandAPI/README.md

     /*
      * A flag is a single character such as {@code -f} that will alter the behaviour of the command. flags can only
      * be any english character (a-z and A-Z) including * as a catch all.
      *
-     * Defines if there can be arbitrary variables.
-If set to true the command cannot have any unknown variables.
-     * The arguments will either be a subcommand or a flag, if not an error is thrown.
-This means that flags are
-     * ignored and can be used.
+     * Both the flag and usage option is required.
      *
+     * Only valid flags will be passed you your method.
+If you specify the permission to be anything other than an empty string
+     * then this will also be checked.
+In other words you do not need to check if the flags are valid or if the player has
+     * permission, only if the flags are there.
+     *
-     * It is suggested that this is set to true if you only want flags as arguments.
+     * It is suggested that this is set `strictArgs` true if you only want flags as arguments.
+As this will then show the
+     * detailed usage of the flags.
           */
-    @CommandHandler(command = "test.reset",
-                    flags = "kr",
-                    flagDesc = {"-k resets kingdoms", "-r resets reficules"}, strictArgs = true,
-                    // only allow flags as arguments
-                    description = "resets stuff!")
      @CommandHandler(command = COMMAND + ".reset",
-        flags = {@Flag(flag = 'k', usage = "-k resets kingdoms"),
+        flags = {@Flag(flag = 'k', usage = "Resets kingdoms", permission = "kingdom.reset", noPermission = "Nice try punk"),
-                 @Flag(flag = 'r', usage = "-r resets reficules")},
+                 @Flag(flag = 'r', usage = "Resets reficules")},
         strictArgs = true,
         description = "resets stuff!")
     public static void testingCommand3(final CommandInfo info) {
-        //user gave the argument -f or -* if (info.hasFlag('k')) {
+        //user gave the argument -f or -* if (info.hasFlag('k') ) {
             // Do some resetting
         }
         //returns true if one of the chars in the input string matches one of the flags the user gave